grisuno/LazyOwn/COMMANDS.md

 4. If the argument starts with "autoroute":
     - Configures parameters for setting up a Metasploit session and autorouting.
-    - Creates a Metasploit resource script (`/tmp/autoroute.rc`) to handle exploit sessions and set up autorouting.
+    - Creates a Metasploit resource script (`/tmp/autoroute.rc`) to handle exploit sessions and assign up autorouting.
     - Executes Metasploit with the resource script and starts a SOCKS proxy for routing traffic.
     - Configures proxychains to use the Metasploit SOCKS proxy and prints instructions for using proxychains with tools.